lekez2005/college_essay/README.md

-college_essay
+College Essay
 =============
-Initial Skeleton for College Essays colabiration website
+Skeleton for College Essays colabiration website

 Initial hackathon effort will aim to have a working demo using the ether-lite nodejs collaboration suite.